ezyang/ghstack/README.md

 ```
 poetry run ./run_tests.sh
 ```

+### Publishing

-You can also use Poetry to publish to a package repository.
+You can also [use Poetry to
+publish](https://python-poetry.org/docs/cli/#publish) to a package repository.
 For instance, if you've configured your [Poetry repositories](https://python-poetry.org/docs/repositories/) like this:
 ```
 poetry config repositories.testpypi https://test.pypi.org/legacy/